alexkahn/learnyoujavascript/lyjs.md

                      |----------------------------------|
 ```

 The reason I bring this up is to explain an important part of working with these things.
-Consider the following:
+At the beginning of the data section, we explored this idea a bit.Consider the following:

 ```js
 var num = 42;